Independence (song): Chart performance

 "Independence" was a notable hit for Lulu and by many seen as her comeback in the 90s.
 The song reached its highest chart position as number three on the US Billboard Hot Dance Club Play chart.
 In Europe, the single entered the top 20 in the UK, peaking at number 11 on the UK Singles Chart on 30 January 1993, in its second week on the chart, just barely missing the top 10.
 Having debuted at number 14 the week before, the song then dropped to number 14 and 29 the following weeks, before leaving the UK Top 40.
-On both the UK Dance Singles Chart and the UK Club Chart, "Independence" however managed to enter the top 10, peaking at number nine.
+On both the Music Week Dance Singles chart and the Record Mirror Club Chart, "Independence" however managed to enter the top 10, peaking at number nine.
 In Ireland, it peaked at number 21, as well as on the European Dance Radio Chart, where it peaked in March 1993.
-On the Eurochart Hot 100, the song reached its best chart position as number 34 in February same year.
+On the Eurochart Hot 100, the song reached its highest chart position as number 34 in February, in its second week on the chart.
+It debuted at number 52 on 6 February after charting in the UK.